DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-01-03-assessing_goodness-of-fit_non-parametric_data.md

   teaser: /assets/images/data_science_3.jpg
   twitter_image: /assets/images/data_science_3.jpg
 keywords:
-- Kolmogorov-Smirnov test
+- Kolmogorov-smirnov test
-- goodness-of-fit tests
+- Goodness-of-fit tests
-- non-parametric statistics
+- Non-parametric statistics
-- distribution fitting
+- Distribution fitting
-- Shapiro-Wilk test
+- Shapiro-wilk test
 seo_description: This article introduces the Kolmogorov-Smirnov test for assessing goodness-of-fit in non-parametric data, comparing it with other tests like Shapiro-Wilk, and exploring real-world use cases.
 seo_title: 'Kolmogorov-Smirnov Test: A Guide to Non-Parametric Goodness-of-Fit Testing'
 seo_type: article
 summary: This article explains the Kolmogorov-Smirnov (K-S) test for assessing the goodness-of-fit of non-parametric data.
 We compare the K-S test to other goodness-of-fit tests, such as Shapiro-Wilk, and provide real-world use cases, including testing whether a dataset follows a specific distribution.
 tags:
-- Kolmogorov-Smirnov Test
+- Kolmogorov-smirnov test
-- Goodness-of-Fit Tests
+- Goodness-of-fit tests
-- Non-Parametric Data
+- Non-parametric data
-- Shapiro-Wilk Test
+- Shapiro-wilk test
-- Distribution Fitting
+- Distribution fitting
 title: 'Kolmogorov-Smirnov Test: Assessing Goodness-of-Fit in Non-Parametric Data'
 ---